 Each of the twelve FRIDAY installment gets its due consideration, and the segments are informative (and long) enough to act as separate docs if Farrands had so chosen to release them that way.
-The sequels and the folks behind them are allowed the respect and time to either argue their case (Director Joe Zito’s determination to have teen characters the audience might actually care about assuredly paid off in the peerless PART FOUR) or to simply hang themselves (take director Adam Marcus struggling to justify his bizarre and arrogant choices with the ridiculous JASON GOES TO HELL).
-This inclusivity (even the unrelated FRIDAY THE THIRTEENTH T.V. series gets a quick run-through) makes MEMORIES enormously entertaining on a number of angles: fans of the entire series will adore the hilarious anecdotes and feel the warmth from the many actors and crew who look back on what was were often very challenging conditions with fondness and gratitude.
+The sequels and the folks behind them are allowed the respect and time to either argue their case (director Joseph Zito’s determination to have teen characters the audience might actually care about assuredly paid off in the peerless THE FINAL CHAPTER) or to simply hang themselves (take director Adam Marcus struggling to justify his bizarre and arrogant choices with the ridiculous JASON GOES TO HELL).
+This inclusivity (even the unrelated FRIDAY THE 13TH TV series gets a quick run-through) makes MEMORIES enormously entertaining on a number of angles: fans of the entire series will adore the hilarious anecdotes and feel the warmth from the many actors and crew who look back on what was were often very challenging conditions with fondness and gratitude.
 It’s also, haters be damned, a celebration of strong women: despite the obvious layer of exploitation and the legion of disposable bubble-headed cuties in the supporting cast, there’s no denying that the FRIDAY series is home to some of cinema’s bravest and most resourceful female characters, and MEMORIES well underlines this point.

 In addition, MEMORIES gives us a couple of trailers for other horror docs, and a very sweet advertisement for actress Adrienne King’s wine label.
 There’s a commentary track from Farrands, Rafalkowski, and Bracke that adds a fan perspective as the filmmakers discuss FRIDAY reminiscences, minutiae and clichés of the series, and the stories behind who did and did not participate in MEMORIES.